ACl365/MIMIC-demo/docs/imbalance_analysis.md

 jupyter notebook notebooks/imbalance_analysis.ipynb
 ```

-The notebook provides a more interactive experience with visualizations and detailed explanations.
+The notebook provides a more interactive experience with visualisations and detailed explanations.

 ## Expected Outputs